 Protesters headed to Suez Canal Port on March 9, 2013 after hearing the verdict of the Port Said massacre that killed 72 people after an Ultras football match in early 2012 that turned violent.

 Women mourn for their relative, Ahmed Abdul Khalim, 24, who was killed with a bullet to his head during recent clashes with Egyptian security forces in Port Said, Egypt, Friday, March 8, 2013.
 Egypt's police forces have withdrawn from the streets of this restive city on the Suez Canal, handing over security to the military after nearly a week of deadly clashes.

-Security forces fired tear gas at protesters who threw rocks back near Tahrir Square in Cairo on January 28, 2013.
+Security forces fire tear gas at protesters who threw rocks back near Tahrir Square in Cairo on January 28, 2013.
 Violence erupted on January 25th, the second anniversary of the uprising that toppled longtime ruler Hosni Mubarak.
 Egypt's main opposition rejected president, Mohamed Morsi's call for dialogue unless their conditions were met.

-Demonstrators gathered in front of the high court building in Cairo on February 7, 2013 to commemorate the deaths of anti government protesters.
+Demonstrators gathered in front of the high court building in Cairo on February 7, 2013 to commemorate the deaths of anti-government protesters.

 An aerial bomb targeted an apartment building by Assad's forces where a couple lived, decimating their apartment on August 23, 2012.
 Residents in a neighborhood in Aleppo help search for the husband.
 The wife was found and killed instantly.

 Rebels make their way in Salaheddin, a district in Aleppo, on August, 22, 2012, figuring out the best way to fight against snipers who are hiding in buildings.
 Salaheddin which was once a Free Syrian Army stronghold but taken over by Assad's forces.
 The FSA continue to go into the area and fight against the regime.